Karma-Tech-Consulting/full-cirriculum/README.md

  * https://www.codecademy.com/Akulanite
  * https://www.codeschool.com/users/juliusakula

+ * and in the future apprentices will accomplish coursera and udacity and code school.
  * https://www.coursera.org/account/accomplishments/verify/7C3P4MSZZJ
  * http://juliusakula.github.io/certificates/Front%20End%20Web%20Developer%20Nanodegreee%20Completion.pdf
  * http://stackoverflow.com/users/3100494/j-dizzle?tab=profile

 > The idea is basically expose them to real world problems, and have them submit the code on github; teach them how to them how to ask questions on stack overflow, how to read the javascript console and interpret error messages, HTTP communication, the difference between backend and frontend, recommending IDEs, all during skype calls to supplement the exposure to acquire their own solutions for their given assignments, and practice speaking technical language.